codegram/full-stack-fest-sponsor-handbook/becoming-a-sponsor/about.md

 Our audience is interested in a broad range of programming languages and technologies like: Ruby, JavaScript, Performance, Functional Programming, ReactJS, Scalability, Docker, Infrastructure, Internet of Things, Single Page Applications, Go, Rust, Elixir, iOS…

-* Most of them consider them advanced or experts
+* 75% of the attendees consider themselves advanced-level or experts
-* Mostly developers and technical leads
+* More than 75% are developers and technical leads
-* In the 25-44 age range
+* 87% fall within the 25-44 age range
-* From Europe
+* Mostly from Europe
 * Curious, looking for inspiration
 * Interested in many different programming languages, infrastructure, new technologies, scalability or new programming paradigms